alishway/AURORA_1/AURORA_Initial_Functional_Requirements.md

 ## Key Components and Capabilities
 ### 1. Multi-Source Data Integration (Data Explorer)
-* **Unified Search**: Connects to both system-provided and user-uploaded datasets, supporting a wide range of formats (CSV, Excel, JSON, XML, Parquet, TXT).
+* **Unified Search**: Connects to both system-provided (system data provided under 'data_repository' folder) and user-uploaded datasets (sample user uploaded data are in 'user_uploads' folder), supporting a wide range of formats (CSV, Excel, JSON, XML, Parquet, TXT).
-* **Advanced Querying**: Offers an Elasticsearch-like interface for flexible, full-text, and field-specific searches across all sources.
+* **Advanced Querying**: Offers an AI-Powered Intelligence Search as well as an Elasticsearch-like interface for flexible, full-text, and field-specific searches across all sources.
+AI-Powered Intelligence Search should use natural language to search across all intelligence databases (both AURORA system provided data and user uploaded data) with advanced cross-platform correlation.
+An example of a search query for AI-Powered Intelligence could be like this: 'Software engineers in Toronto with connections to Hungary who have suspicious financial activity'.
 * **Data Upload & Storage**: Users can upload data for session-based (cache) or persistent (on-site) analysis, with organization-wide sharing options and secure storage policies.
 * **Web Scraping**: Enables integration of public data sources via user-provided URLs, with notifications upon successful ingestion.
 * **Actionable Results**: Each search result includes direct links to build cases, analyze relationships, or geolocate entities.